YouvenZ/MARIO-Challenge-MICCAI-2024/README.md

 ## Context

 This is the github page of the MARIO challenge.
-This page aims to provide guidance of how to publish your solution to grand-challenge.
+This page aims to provide guidance of how to publish your solution to codabench.

 We provide the following information